Do you want to be part of a progressive team of professionals who are dedicated to children and their education?

 With inspiring outdoor learning spaces, the latest technology in classrooms and an engaged, active community this is an exciting time to join our school.

-- A colleague with experience in supporting children 1:1
+- A colleague with experience of teaching in key stage 1

-- An excellent role model to children, colleagues and parents, exemplifying our core principle of kindness
+- An excellent teacher and role model to children, colleagues and parents, exemplifying our core principle of kindness

-- A member of the team who is able to build strong relationships with the many stakeholders in a school
+- A teacher who is able to build strong relationships with the many stakeholders in a school

-- You will be part of a progressive group of professional’s intent on building a successful new school.
+- You will be part of a progressive group of professionals intent on building a successful school.

 - You will be able to work in Montague Park, a diverse, inclusive, vibrant and fast growing new community.